fredflys/algorithms/problems/Tree.md

 }
 ```

-A simpler implementaion: only unused nodes are put in the stack
+A simpler implementation: only unused nodes are put in the stack

 ```python
 class BSTIterator: